Panzer-prime/autoPiratingGames/README.md

 # autoPiratingGames

-# V : 1.0.0
+# V: 1.0.0

 # About

-i have made a simple bot that can auto-pirate games from Steaunlocked. the app is simple you download the code and then run
+I have made a simple bot that can auto-pirate games from Steaunlocked. the app is simple you download the code and then run

 ```
 node app.js
 ```
-Enter the game name in the console and wait that the app would go into Google search the game + steam unlocked and then press the buttons needed and wait
+Enter the game name in the console and wait that the app would go into Google to search for the game + Steam unlocked then press the buttons needed and wait

-# why I did it
+# Why I did it

 got bored and said why not

+# BTW

+you need to go and modify the path to chrome and only chrome (it doesn't work )